If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 5. PBGVs coats are wiry, not soft and cuddly.

 If you would like to write a profile of your favorite breed, send me an email at Lindsay@thatmutt.com.
 I’ll use pictures of your dog and link to your site.
 I’m happy to feature any breed, including mixed breeds!
-Click here to see all the breed profiles that have been done.

 (Top image from sighclub.com, bottom image from pbgvhighwire.com)